Writing EXamples:

 TRB ORIGINS READ HERE

 TRB sets out to confront the food appropriations in the streets of Columbus, OH, with performance as a protest.
 As a co-founder with Paloma Martinez Cruz, Ruben Castilla Herrera (RIP), Bryn Ortiz, and Nicholas Pasquarello.
-Usually spotted around local Mexican or Latin food restaurants that have stolen Latin food to capitalize.
 This group is a radical pop-up performance group spreading awareness of culinary brownface.
 TRB performs as a Lucha Libre in the streets of Columbus with heart-stopping action.
 The entertaining slow-mo wrestling match between Misty Taco Bells (PMC) and Organica (LROD) draws crowd interactions and conversation about TRB’s cause.
 The Menu-Festo is handed to people eating in the restaurant and offers information and chants.
 Donations taken go to various supportive organizations around town.

 For more information, read Paloma Martinez-Cruz’s new book.
 Click here.